Pilot project Open Ricgraph demo server

 - Preparation for the pilot.

 - Your organization and Utrecht University need to sign two agreements: an Agreement to host a pilot Open Ricgraph demo server, and a Data Processing Agreement.
-The effort required for this depends on how closely your organization’s insights on legal and privacy policies align with those of Delft University of Technology.
-You can find more information (including the agreements with Delft University of Technology) in section 1.6 and chapter 5 of the document above.
+The effort required for this depends on how closely your organization’s insights on legal and privacy policies align with those of the already participating organizations.
+You can find more information (including the agreements) in section 1.6 and chapter 5 of the document above.

 - Your organization needs a privacy statement related to this pilot project.
 Possibly the general privacy statement of your organization suffices.
-Your organization might also need additional privacy measures (beyond those required by Delft University of Technology), and you may wish to conduct a data classification.
-These topics are also described in chapter 5 of the document above.
+Your organization might also wish to conduct a data classification.
+These topics are described in chapter 5 of the document above.

 - Execution of the pilot.